 Benefits

-- Increased energy before working out
+- Increased energy levels before working out.

-- Boost in athletic performance
+- Boost in athletic performance.

-- Enhanced muscle endurance when lifting
+- Enhanced muscle endurance during lifting.

 Energy drinks and pre-workouts both contain high caffeine content.
 So, make sure you take them at appropriate times of the day so that you can see the results of your exercise session.